rumca-js/rumca-js.github.io/quickstart/content/digitalslop/2025-07-05-terminal-night.md

-🛡️ "The Knight of the Mainframe"
+🛡️ "The Knight of the Mainframe" folk metal ballad

-(Gentle acoustic guitar, steady rhythm, with a warm, narrative tone) [Verse 1]
+[Gentle acoustic guitar, steady rhythm, with a warm, narrative tone] [Verse 1]

 Upon the dawn, a call was made,